lan13005/PyAmpTools/README.md

 - `iftpwa` prior model can act as a **generator** for diverse and complex amplitude models (smooth Gaussian processes + parametric models like a Breit-Wigner, Flatte, etc.)
 - Inference from multiple angles using likelihoods provided by [JAX](https://jax.readthedocs.io/en/latest/index.html):
   - Inference with `iftpwa` increases identifiability of smooth amplitudes in the presence of ambiguities + crossing solutions + instabilities
-  - Maximum Likelihood Estimation (MLE) using [iminuit](https://iminuit.readthedocs.io/en/latest/index.html) or `scipy.optimize` (lbfgs, etc.)
+  - Maximum Likelihood Estimation (MLE) of binned amplitudes using [iminuit](https://iminuit.readthedocs.io/en/latest/index.html) or `scipy.optimize` (lbfgs, etc.)
-  - MCMC (Hamiltonian Monte Carlo) using [NumPyro](https://num.pyro.ai/en/stable/index.html)
+  - MCMC (Hamiltonian Monte Carlo) of binned amplitudes using [NumPyro](https://num.pyro.ai/en/stable/index.html)
-  - SVGD (Stein Variational Gradient Descent) using [NumPyro](https://num.pyro.ai/en/stable/index.html) for "inversion" of projected moments to amplitudes
+  - SVGD (Stein Variational Gradient Descent) using [NumPyro](https://num.pyro.ai/en/stable/index.html) for "inversion" of binned projected moments back to amplitudes
 - Neural density ratio estimation (DRE) for amortized application of acceptance functions - trained using flax/optax
 - These core technologies can be used to increase the rate and effectiveness of Input/Output studies